HMS Smiter (P272)

 HMS Smiter is an Archer-class patrol and training vessel of the Royal Navy.

 Operational history

-On being accepted into service, she initially served with the Clyde Division of the Royal Naval Reserve until 11 October 1990.
+Upon being accepted into service, she initially served with the Clyde Division of the Royal Naval Reserve until 11 October 1990.
 She then transferred to the University Royal Naval Unit (URNU) of Glasgow.
-In September 2012 she became the training vessel of Oxford University Royal Naval Unit.
+In September 2012, she became the training vessel of the Oxford University Royal Naval Unit.
 She replaced HMS Tracker in this role, which transferred to the Faslane Force Protection Squadron.

-In June 2017, Smiter, in company with HM Ships Archer, Ranger and Exploit, deployed to the Baltic to take part in the NATO BALTOPS exercise, the first time that Royal Navy P2000's have been involved in such an exercise.
+In June 2017, Smiter, in company with HM Ships Archer, Ranger and Exploit, deployed to the Baltic to take part in the NATO BALTOPS exercise, marking the first time that the Royal Navy P2000's were involved in such an exercise.